codeperfectplus/HackScripts/SCRIPT_TABLE.md

-# HackScripts?

-## What is HackScripts?

-HackScripts is a collection of scripts that I use to automate the setup of my servers and development environments.
-The scripts are written in bash and are tested on Ubuntu 22.04 LTS.

-## How to use HackScripts?

-To use HackScripts, you can clone the repository and run the scripts that you need.
-The scripts are organized into folders based on their purpose.
-The `setup` folder contains scripts that set up the development environment, the `server` folder contains scripts that set up the server environment, and the `security` folder contains scripts that set up security features.

-## Scripts List

 | Script | Description | Status | Published By | Published On |
 | --- | --- | --- | --- | --- |
  [notification.sh](other/notification.sh) | Function to send notifications | tested | Deepak Raj | 2024-08-30 |